LingyunXiong/LingyunXiong.github.io/index.markdown

 ## **Qualifications**
 * DPhil in Systems Biology, University of Oxford (2021)
-* B.Sc in Biochemistry, University of Hong Kong (2016)
+* BSc in Biochemistry, University of Hong Kong (2016)
 * Study abroad in Biology, University of California San Diego (2015)